sameem420/HackerRank_30DaysofCode/Day 7 - Arrays/challenge.md

 1 <= N <= 1000

-, where  is the  integer in the array.
+1 <= A(ith index) <= 10000 , where A is the ith integer in the array.

 Output Format

-Print the elements of array  in reverse order as a single line of space-separated numbers.
+Print the elements of array A in reverse order as a single line of space-separated numbers.